appleaa123/Gold_Investment_Advisor/Gold Investment AI Agent PRD.markdown

 3. **Decision Synthesis**:
    - A central coordinator aggregates agent outputs to provide a comprehensive recommendation (e.g., buy, sell, hold).
-   - Includes summaries of each agent’s analysis for transparency.
+   - Includes summaries of each agent's analysis for transparency.

 4. **Simulation Mode**:
    - Simulates investment strategies using historical data, providing metrics like return on investment and risk.